-Risk data and analysis are reported at and across multiple levels of the MSBAL Group, and to various audiences, through an extensive suite of periodic and ad hoc reports.
-Reports include backward-looking, current, and forward-looking risk management information.
+The reporting includes quantitative measurements and qualitative assessments that enable a comparison of the MSBAL Group's current risk profile against risk limits, key risk indicators ("KRIs") and risk tolerance statements.
+Reporting must identify matters for escalation and decisions, as well as highlight emerging risks, mitigating actions and matters that are significant to the MSBAL Group's strategy.
 The goal of effective risk reporting is to provide actionable information that informs daily business decisions, prompts responses to key current and emerging issues, and ensures that senior management and the Board maintain a comprehensive view of key risk profiles.